 - Set the encoding using HTTP headers or Meta tags for every page in the application to ensure the page’s encoding is defined, and the browser does not have to determine the encoding on its own.

-- White listing input is the preferred approach; only accept data that meets the criteria.
+- Allow listing input is the preferred approach; only accept data that meets the criteria.

-- Apply to blacklist for known harmful input patterns and characteristics for more flexibility.
+- Apply to block lists for known harmful input patterns and characteristics for more flexibility.

 - SQL Injection

 - Must be addressed during application development or as a last resort using a web application firewall to mitigate.